-Calendula is another favorite annual to grow by seed and another flower I love to toss into green salads with some arugula.
-To eat, just remove the petals and sprinkle on top of greens or couscous.
+Calendula is another easy annual to grow by seed.
+They’re best enjoyed with the petals removed and sprinkled on top of greens or a hearty couscous.

-Cornflowers offer that rare cobalt-blue color to the garden and to the kitchen.
-An annual easily grown by seed, consider adding their blossoms to salads or to decorate birthday cakes.
+Cornflowers offer that rare cobalt-blue color to the garden and kitchen.
+An annual easily grown by seed, consider adding their blossoms to salads or use them to decorate festive birthday cakes.

-These sweet purple, lavender, white and yellow flowers look just adorable on top of sugar cookies, or sugared and used to decorate a cake.
-I like detaching their petals and sprinkling onto summer salads as well.
+These sweet purple, white and yellow flowers look adorable on top of sugar cookies, or when sugared and used to decorate a cake.
+You could even detach the petals and sprinkle onto summer salads.

-Pinks are oh-so sweet on cakes and cookies or tossed into a salad.
-Remove their small petals and use for decoration or to spice up dishes.
-They have a subtle but spicy taste.
+These pink petals are oh-so-sweet on cakes and cookies, or even tossed into a salad.
+Just remove their petals and use ’em for a subtle-yet-spicy flavor.

 The next time you’re enjoying a pitcher of ice-cold water, add a few lilac blossoms.
 The fragrance alone will make your summer sipping even more enjoyable.